DLI Research Alliance

 Dual language immersion (DLI) programs are rapidly becoming prominent across the country in cities and rural communities alike.
 As the linguistic diversity of US schools continues to expand, DLI programs invite students to use their linguistic abilities as key assets in expanding multilingual instruction with native English-speaking students.
-These programs have been found to significantly raise student achievement in core subjects for both ELs and native English speakers.
+These programs have been found to significantly raise student achievement in core subjects for both English learners (ELs) and native English speakers.

 Dual language education opens a necessary window for educational equity by increasing the achievement of all students.
 DLI programs have been found to reduce achievement gaps between different groups of students, eliminating predictable trends about which students are the highest and lowest achieving in a school system.

 The Alliance is a network of K-12 practitioners and education researchers seeking to advance quality and build capacity in dual language immersion learning by identifying core features and variables for quality implementation in DLI.
 These programs can successfully prepare students to be bilingual, biliterate, bicultural, and career and college-ready.
 The Alliance is positioned to address issues in research and policy to ensure long-term success for this important intervention strategy.

 We seek to develop and carry out a rigorous research agenda on topics that matter to all schools involved in, or planning to be involved in dual language learning.
 The Alliance will advance equity and excellence in education by providing credible, nonpartisan research and evidence about policies and practices that promote student success.
 Specifically, we will:

 - Conduct rigorous applied research in collaboration with policymakers, educators, and other stakeholders;